-After a little bit of walking you finally see some of the ruins.
+After a little walking, you finally see some of the ruins.
 And once you approach you discover how they are set up on the cliffs.
 It is quite impressive.

-The site is full of signs with explanation about the architecture, the flaura and fauna.
+The site is full of signs with explanations about the architecture, the flora and fauna.

-He is a global view of what remain of the castle.
-Between war and erosion it has lost its grandiose.
+Here is a global view of what remains of the castle.
+Between war and erosion, it has lost its grandiose.
 But it must have been quite a sight.

 I love this shot as you can see where it was built.
-The cliffs have strange shape has the water carved long tongue of rocks.
+The cliffs have the strange shape that the water has carved, looking like long tongue of rocks.

 A small portion of the ruins can be entered as deemed safe.